 COLLABORATIVE PIANIST / VOCAL COACH / MUSIC RESEARCHER

-In 2002, he was appointed curator of the Jani Christou Archive, position he held for ten years.
-Since 2003, he collaborates with the Horto Festival in Greece, where he plays for masterclasses, appears in piano duo recitals with Nikos Adraskelas, and coaches singers.
-In 2017, together with dramaturg Antigoni Gaitana, they founded the workshop Colla Voce, the first of its kind in Greece, for classical singers and collaborative pianists, which takes place at the Horto Festival in the summer and in Athens in the winter.
-The workshop's first project was the Greek premiere of the opera "Riders to the Sea" by Ralph Vaughan Williams, which took place at the 33rd Horto Festival, and this winter Christos is teaching the class "Analysis, Repertoire and Interpretation of Song".
+In 2017, together with dramaturg and stage director Antigoni Gaitana, they founded the Colla Voce Workshop, the first of its kind in Greece, for classical singers and collaborative pianists.
+It takes place at the Horto Festival in the summer, and in Athens in the winter.
+The workshop's first project was the Greek premiere of a fully staged production of "Riders to the Sea" by Ralph Vaughan Williams.
 Also in 2017, he became a basic contributor to the Archive of Greek Classical Composers.
+In 2002, he was appointed curator of the Jani Christou Archive in Athens, position he held for ten years.
+Since 2003, he collaborates with the Horto Festival, where he curates and plays for vocal masterclasses by distinguished artists, and appears in piano duo recitals with Nikos Adraskelas.
 He has worked as adjunct instructor in piano studies at New York University, and is currently staff accompanist at the same school.